4th grade similes and metaphors worksheets

 Write each phrase from the bank under Simile or Metaphor.

-Columns: Simile and Metaphor. "as busy as a bee" belongs under simile; "the fog was a gray blanket" belongs under metaphor.
+Columns: Simile and Metaphor. "as tall as a giraffe" belongs under simile; "our dog is a vacuum cleaner" belongs under metaphor.

 What's on each sheet